-We post Friends of the Fox River’s past “State of the Fox River” reports, FOFR’s Annual Reports, and FOFR’s annual not-for-profit organization “tax returns” (IRS Form 990), to further general public understanding of the state of the Fox River, and Friends of the Fox River’s organizational health.
+We post Friends of the Fox River’s past “State of the Fox River” reports, FOTFR’s Annual Reports, and FOTFR’s annual not-for-profit organization “tax returns” (IRS Form 990), to further general public understanding of the state of the Fox River, and Friends of the Fox River’s organizational health.

 Scientific Descriptions and Studies of the Fox River

 The Wisconsin DNR recognizes three sub-watersheds of the Fox River.

 The Upper Fox River Watershed is located almost entirely in Waukesha County

 The Middle Fox River Watershed is the largest of the Fox River Basin watersheds (248 square miles), encompassing portions of Racine and Waukesha Counties